 Bacon Lettuce Tomato sandwiches?
-Always better with the bite and tang of sourdough.
+They’re always better with the bite and tang of sourdough.
 Burgers?
-Oh yes, replacing a humdrum old hamburger bun with a butter-grilled sourdough bread pushes them to the next level.
+Oh, yes, replacing a humdrum old hamburger bun with a butter-grilled sourdough bread pushes them to the next level.
 Tuna salad sandwiches?
-If there was anything that can make this already delicious sandwich better, it’s tuna salad.
-So is it any wonder that Sourdough Bread has its own day of celebration dedicated to it?
-We didn’t think so either!
+If there is anything that can make this already delicious sandwich better, it’s putting it on a couple of slices of toasted sourdough bread.

 History of Sourdough Bread Day

 The History of Sourdough Bread is actually rather long.
 Sourdough bread is made from dough that has a mixture of the normal yeasts in symbiosis with a Lactobacillus culture.
 This is a really big word for the culture that gives the bread a slightly sour tang.
 And that is what makes it far superior to all other breads (well… depending on who is asked, of course).
 Plus, this culture also provides the bread with a longer shelf-life.

 What is surprising isn’t that sourdough bread isn’t a standard in everyone’s pantry, but that it was actually one of (if not the first) forms for leavening bread in human history!

 In fact, in some forms of bread, it is necessary to use sourdough cultures for the bread to even work at all.
 Rye bread has a remarkably low gluten count, making the typical baker’s yeast simply impractical for helping it to rise.
 Sourdough, on the other hand, happens to work perfectly in this type of bread.
 (See, we told you tuna went perfect with sourdough bread, that’s why tuna on rye is so amazing.)

 In America, one of the most famous places where Sourdough is made is San Francisco, California.
 This is because French bakers brought the leavening to northern California to feed those hunting down that precious gold during the Gold Rush of the 1850’s.